ttu/ruuvitag-sensor/install_guide_pi.md

 ### Update Python 3 version (optional)

-You might want't to update default version of Python 3 to a newer version.
+You might want to update default version of Python 3 to a newer version.
 Newer version must be installed from the sources.
 This will take around 20min to complete.

 Install dependencies so SSL will work with newly compiled pip (not sure if all of these are needed)
 ```sh